 Music

-We teach exciting, creative and innovative lessons, based on active listening tasks and practical music making using strings, ukulele, recorders and xylophones.
+We teach exciting, creative and innovative lessons; based on active listening tasks and practical music making using strings, ukuleles, recorders and xylophones.

-There is a linked improvement of the children’s focus as well as the development of fine motor skills and a “can do” approach to life.
-Mediocrity is not an option in Music.
-Pupils will gain a lifelong love and understanding of music that will positively affect their mental health and wellbeing now and in the future.
+There is a linked improvement with children’s focus, as well as their development of fine motor skills and a “can do” approach to life.
+Mediocrity is not an option in Music!

 Curriculum